xblax/flashforge_ad5m_klipper_mod/docs/WIFI.md

 Passphrase=********
 ```

+> [!WARNING]
+> Make sure you use linux line endings and do NOT use windows notepad to create or edit the file.

 Install the mod as described in [Install](INSTALL.md) and after installation the printer should connect to your network.

 ### Configure with KlipperScreen